tredly/tredly/README.md

 ## Extending Tredly

-Tredly already has the [Tredly API](https://github.com/tredly/tredly-api), which simplifies updating containers and improves scalability, and [Tredly CLI](https://github.com/tredly/tredly-cli), which provides remote access to a Tredly enabled host.
+Tredly already has a number of extensions:
+1. [Tredly API](https://github.com/tredly/tredly-api), which simplifies updating containers and improves scalability
+2. [Tredly CLI](https://github.com/tredly/tredly-cli), which provides remote CLI access to the tredly commands on a Tredly enabled host
+3. [Tredly Command Center](https://github.com/tredly/tredly-cc), which provides a web based GUI to manage your host

 ## Contributing